Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.

 If your club employs the services of others it is a statutory requirement for your club to purchase Employers Liability Insurance.

 This is not automatically provided as part of your affiliation with Snowsport Cymru Wales.
-Please contact Marsh Sports for a quotation.
+Please contact Marsh Sport for a quotation.

 Please note volunteers should be treated in the same way as paid employees as the law does not restrict the definition of employees to those who receive payment for their services.